Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Evaluation Framework

 \subsubsection{Hierarchy-Level: Taxonomy Hierarchy Structure}

-Standard clustering metrics (ARI, V-Measure) evaluate flat partitions and cannot distinguish sibling confusion from errors across distant branches.
-Similarly, soft-cardinality metrics such as \textsc{NSR}/\textsc{NSP}~\cite{franti2023soft} measure semantic overlap between label sets but are \emph{structure-blind}: they ignore parent--child relations and can attain perfect scores even when subtrees are entirely rewired (see Appendix~\ref{sec:metric_nsr_nsp_discussion} for formal analysis).
-To capture hierarchical structure, we propose metrics that explicitly encode tree topology and ancestor-chain consistency.
+Flat partition metrics such as ARI and V-Measure cannot distinguish sibling confusion from errors that move content across distant branches.
+Soft-cardinality metrics such as \textsc{NSR}/\textsc{NSP}~\citep{franti2023soft} are \emph{structure-blind} for the same reason, and can be perfect even when subtrees are entirely rewired (App.~\ref{sec:metric_nsr_nsp_discussion}).
+We therefore compare the hierarchies $T_h^*$ and $\hat{T}_h$ directly, keeping only internal categories and edges and excluding paper nodes, with two complementary metrics: \textsc{US-(N)TED} gives a \emph{global} edit distance under unordered sibling matching, and \textsc{Sem-Path} a \emph{local}, per-paper measure of root-to-leaf path consistency.

-\paragraph{Hierarchy-level evaluation: hierarchy alignment vs.\ path consistency} We evaluate hierarchy on the \emph{taxonomy hierarchy} by comparing $T_h^*$ and $\hat{T}_h$, which contain \emph{internal category nodes and parent--child edges only} (paper nodes are excluded).
-This isolates conceptual organization from paper-level granularity and keeps hierarchy metrics comparable across \textbf{Deep Research} and \textbf{Bottom-Up} modes. \textsc{US-(N)TED} provides a \emph{global} measure of structural mismatch by computing a minimum-cost edit distance under unordered sibling matching, penalizing missing/extra branches and incorrect attachments. \textsc{Sem-Path} complements this with a \emph{local} per-paper notion of path-wise consistency on aligned papers: it compares the root-to-leaf ancestor label sequences using order-preserving semantic alignment.
-Together, \textsc{US-(N)TED} and \textsc{Sem-Path} capture complementary tree-level and path-level organization errors.

-\textbf{Unordered Semantic Tree Edit Distance (\textsc{US-TED}).} Our proposed \textsc{US-TED} extends the STED framework~\cite{wang2025sted} by explicitly accounting for the unordered nature of sibling nodes in taxonomies.
-This ensures that the permutation order of siblings does not affect the edit distance computation.
-We measure the global hierarchy-level divergence between $T_h^*$ and $\hat{T}_h$ using an \emph{unordered} semantic tree edit distance, where sibling order is ignored and children are matched via minimum-cost assignment.
-Let $\mathbf{e}(\cdot)$ denote a text embedding function (Throughout this work, we use~\citeauthor{all-MiniLM-L6-v2} for text embedding; see Appendix~\ref{sec:metric_us_ted_def}).
-The semantic label similarity is defined by